What our readers are saying

 DIY coconut aminos substitute in two jars with rice in background horizontal image

-An alternative to soy sauce
+A popular alternative to soy sauce

 Coconut aminos are typically used as an alternative or replacement for soy sauce.
 If you are avoiding soy for any reason, coconut aminos are a good option.